UFC 205: Preliminary card: a former champion and title challengers stack the under-card

 A lightweight bout between Al Iaquinta and former welterweight title challenger Thiago Alves was previously linked to UFC 202.
 However, the pairing was initially delayed and was expected to be contested at this event.
 Subsequently, Iaquinta announced on September 19 that he pulled out due to a contract dispute with the promotion.
 He was replaced by Jim Miller.
 The bout headlined the UFC Fight Pass portion of the event.

 To complete the card, there was a women's bantamweight bout between former title challenger Liz Carmouche and Katlyn Chookagian.

 A light heavyweight bout between Gian Villante and Marcos Rogério de Lima was briefly linked to the event.
 However, Villante pulled out of the fight on September 21 citing injury and the bout was scrapped.

 A middleweight bout between Tim Kennedy and former UFC Light Heavyweight Champion and divisional newcomer Rashad Evans was scheduled for the FS1 portion of the event.
 However, on November 8, Evans was pulled from the fight after an undisclosed irregularity was found during his pre-fight medical exam.
 Subsequently, Kennedy was removed from the card as well.
-The bout is now expected to take place at UFC 206, a month later.